WWXD/WorldWeb-XD/README.md

 If you want to have a image logo, just be sure to put it in the `img` directory, under the name `logo.png`.

-If you want plugins, they're here: https://github.com/WorldWeb-XD/Plugins
+If you want addons, they're here: https://github.com/WorldWeb-XD/Addons
 If you want themes, they're here: https://github.com/WorldWeb-XD/Themes
 If you want ranksets, they're here: https://github.com/WorldWeb-XD/Ranksets